-Also known as Tana, its French colonial shorthand name, Antananarivo is the capital city of Madagascar.
+Also known as Tana, its French colonial shorthand name, Antananarivo is a cultural microcosm of Madagascar.
 Tana, like Madagascar itself, is an unusual blend of eastern, western and African influences.
-This uniquely Madagascan city is full of contrasts, featuring rice paddies and steep hills, as well as cobbled streets, churches and old palaces.
+This uniquely Madagascan city is full of contrasts, featuring rice paddies and steep hills, as well as cobbled streets, churches, colonial buildings and old palaces.

-Antananarivo, formerly Tananarive, is the largest city in Madagascar and serves as the country's administrative, communications, and commercial center.
+Antananarivo, formerly Tananarive, is the largest city in Madagascar and serves as the country's administrative, communications, and commercial centre.

-Antananarivo is located in the middle of Madagascar island length-wise, and some 145 km (90 mi) from the east coast.
+Antananarivo is located on a plateau in the middle of Madagascar island length-wise, and some 145 km (90 mi) from the east coast.

 The city covers 12 steep hills along a narrow ridge, about 4 km (2 mi) long, from north to south.
 Tana is at an altitude of about 1275 m (4183 ft), rising above vast rice plantations to the west.
 The surrounding urban area of the city is called Antananarivo-Renivohitra, meaning "Antananarivo-Mother Hill" or "Antananarivo-Capital" and is the Analamanga Region's capital.

 Tana lies west-southwest of Toamasina, the main seaport of Madagascar, and the two are connected by railway.

 Although the city has numerous restaurants, open-air markets, art galleries, coffee shops and historical sights, Antananarivo is not specifically geared towards tourists and features basic tourism infrastructure.
 Here are some of the attractions of the city:

 There are also several bars and nightclubs in the city, but be sure to take taxis at night as walking is not safe.